 While Abercrombie & Fitch’s liability has been determined, damages in Khan’s case will not be determined until later in a year at a separate trial.

 If you feel that you are being discriminated against based on your religion by your employer, you should not wait to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At The Spitz Law Firm, you will meet with a discrimination lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a discrimination lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.

 The materials available at this gender discrimination and employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It is best contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harassment/hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.